edengugsa/Q-Game/10/self-10.md

  https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/a96c0f3c631bd07fac49f9d19ada7f4562e7edc8/Q/Common/Scorer/ScorerConfig.java#L15-L23

 - sets properties (what happens when the property shouldn't exist?)
-  - We did not make setter methods for any the configuration classes.
-This is because the consr=tructor sets the fields for each class.
+  - We did not make setters for the configuration classes.
+This is because the consrtructor sets the fields for each class.
 We do not want to alter the configurations after they are set in the constructors. https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/a96c0f3c631bd07fac49f9d19ada7f4562e7edc8/Q/Client/ClientConfig.java#L16-L22 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/a96c0f3c631bd07fac49f9d19ada7f4562e7edc8/Q/Referee/RefereeConfig.java#L26-L32 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/a96c0f3c631bd07fac49f9d19ada7f4562e7edc8/Q/Common/Scorer/ScorerConfig.java#L11-L14 https://github.khoury.northeastern.edu/CS4500-F23/surprising-lions/blob/a96c0f3c631bd07fac49f9d19ada7f4562e7edc8/Q/Server/ServerConfig.java#L18-L25
   - If the properties should not exist...
+Our code doesn't account for this.
+All the properties are set in the constructor so they are required by default.

 - unit tests for these pieces of functionality
   - We do not have unit tests for this functionality.

 Explain how the server, referee, and scoring functionalities are abstracted over their respective configurations.
-- Each component can be constructed by theur respective configurations.
+- All three of these component's constructors take in an instance of their respective confirgutaition class.

 Does the server touch the referee or scoring configuration, other than passing it on?